learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Reinforce Our Understanding Of Ordered Lists Through Creation

+To complete the challenge write the necessary HTML to pass the tests:

+3. Create an ordered list
+4. Nest each step for creating grilled cheese as a list item wrapped in `<li>` tags

 Okay, so we've got our grilled cheese ingredients, but what about the steps requires to make a grilled cheese?
-Steps to a recipe would definitely need to be in order, otherwise we may end up with burnt cheese, covered in bread and topped with a square of butter.
+Steps to a recipe need to be in order, otherwise we may end up with burnt cheese covered in bread and topped with a square of butter.
 The steps to making a basic grilled cheese would be:
 `Spread butter on bread and frying pan`, `Place bread in frying pan and fry`, `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`

+***
-Write an ordered list that displays these 5 steps correctly.
-Run `learn` to see if you've passed.
+Once you've written an ordered list that displays these 5 steps correctly, run `learn` to see the tests pass.
+***

 ## Conclusion

 Lists in HTML are very useful for organizing related content, and are really the only way indicate that content is related with basic HTML.
-Using unordered lists ends up being very useful for more than just listing favorite foods and ingredients because.
-Its possible, for instance, to use list elements to organize navigation links - with styling, we make the content look however we want; remove the bullets, make them line up horizontally.. but in our HTML, they will still be organized and easy to read.
+Using unordered lists ends up being very useful for more than just listing favorite foods and ingredients.
+Its possible, for instance, to use list elements to organize navigation links - with styling, we make the content look however we want: remove the bullets, make them line up horizontally, but in our HTML they will still be organized and easy to read.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html-lists' title='HTML Lists'>HTML Lists</a> on Learn.co and start learning to code for free.</p>